dyedfox/yasort/README.md

 - Python 3.10

 ## Features
-List the ready features here:
-- An optiion of splitting files by their extensions
+- An option of splitting files by their extensions
 - Posibility to choose delimiter

 ## Usage